dev9com/mvnwatcher/README.md

 ````

 The plugin should launch and start monitoring your project.
 Changes to files or directories inside the sources
 folder will cause the plugin to stop and then restart the build.
+You can easily see the status of the build from
+the system tray icon (green happy = ready, blue gear = restarting build, red exclaimation = build failing for some
+reason).

 As described in Configuration, below, the default configuration assumes you are running a Spring Boot project.
 If
 you are just trying this out for the first time, the easiest thing to do is go to the